Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] security.
 - [x] deployment.
 - [ ] resource.

 ### You need to consider the underlined segment to establish whether it is accurate.
-To find when common open source libraries are added to the code base, you should add Jenkins to the build pipeline.
-Select No adjustment required if the underlined segment is accurate.
-If the underlined segment is inaccurate, select the accurate option.

-- [ ] No adjustment required.
-- [ ] SourceGear Vault
-- [x] WhiteSource
-- [ ] OWASP ZAP

-### You need to consider the underlined segment to establish whether it is accurate.
 Black Duck can be used to make sure that all the open source libraries conform to your company's licensing criteria.
 Select No adjustment required if the underlined segment is accurate.
 If the underlined segment is inaccurate, select the accurate option.